 Amazingly after the Second World War, when rationing ended, the Swiss Cheese Union, continuing its marketing campaign, sent fondue sets to military regiments and event organizers across Switzerland.
 A gesture which has now led to fondue being a symbol of Swiss unity.

-The word ‘Fondue’ derives from the french verb, fondre, meaning ‘to melt’ and was orginally conceived as a way of utilising parts of the huge Gruyere and Emmental cheeses that, after the cutting process, might otherwise be wasted.
+The word ‘Fondue’ derives from the French verb, fondre, meaning ‘to melt’ and was originally conceived as a way of utilising parts of the huge Gruyere and Emmental cheeses that, after the cutting process, might otherwise be wasted.
 You can see our recipe for cheese fondue parties by visiting our Recipe Book but we would also recommend buying a traditional fresh fondue pack, which uses only the finest Swiss Le Gruyere and Raclette, with a dash of white wine and Kirsch brandy.
 This is a much easier way to prepare the fondue: simply empty contents into a saucepan, heat on the hob while stirring continuously until the cheese becomes creamy and then serve immediately in your fondue set with your own choice of dippers.

 Here are some handy fon-dos and fon-don’ts:

 * Variety is the spice of life!
-Be creative and serve fondue with a range of dipables.
+Be creative and serve fondue with a range of dippables.
 Crusty bread and sliced vegetables are especially good with fondue.
 Just be sure whatever you decide to dip is prepared ahead in bite-size pieces.

 * Swiss Kiss!
 It is tradition when eating fondue to kiss the person to your right if you drop the bread in the cheese (it’s okay to do it on purpose…)

 * Don’t forget to stir!
 As the night keeps moving be sure to keep your fondue moving.
 Stir it up so your cheese remains deliciously smooth